-Gonçalo grew up in the small town of Torres Vedras, Portugal.
-He graduated in Chemistry from the University of Lisbon in 2004 and soon moved to the University of Oxford where he completed his D.Phil. in 2008 under the supervision of Prof. Ben Davis.
+Gonçalo grew up in the small coastal town of Torres Vedras, Portugal.
+He graduated in chemistry from the University of Lisbon in 2004 and moved to the University of Oxford, UK where he completed his D.Phil. in 2008 under the supervision of Prof. Ben Davis.
 At Oxford, he worked on reaction engineering for site-selective protein modification.
-He was then awarded a Marie-Curie Fellowship to perform postdoctoral studies with Prof. Peter H. Seeberger.
-After a short period in Portugal working as a Group Leader at Alfama Lda. (a spin-out company dedicated to the development of Carbon Monoxide-Releasing Molecules, CO-RMs), Gonçalo moved to the ETH Zürich to join the lab of Prof. Dario Neri.
-At ETH, and as an EMBO Fellow he developed novel vascular targeting antibody-drug conjugates (ADCs) for cancer therapy.
+Then, he was awarded a Marie-Curie Fellowship for his postdoctoral studies with Prof. Peter H. Seeberger.
+After a short period in Portugal working as a Group Leader at Alfama Lda. (a spin-out company dedicated to the development of Carbon Monoxide-Releasing Molecules), Gonçalo moved to the ETH, Zürich to join the group of Prof. Dario Neri.
+At ETH, and as an EMBO Fellow, he developed new vascular targeting antibody-drug conjugates for cancer therapy.

 Gonçalo was awarded a Royal Society University Research Fellowship in 2013 and started his independent group at Cambridge.
 He was appointed as a University Lecturer in June 2018, promoted to Reader in June 2019, and promoted to Full Professor in October 2022.

 Gonçalo founded and was Director of the pioneering Chemical Biology and Pharmaceutical Biotechnology Unit at the Instituto de Medicina Molecular in Lisbon from 2013 to 2022, and he is now Head of Translational Chemical Biology.
 Gonçalo’s research uses chemistry principles to tackle challenging biological problems to understand and fight human disease. e.
 Gonçalo is also a Fellow at Trinity Hall.